aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 **Metadata Name**: `global_token_revocation_endpoint_auth_methods_supported`

 **Metadata Description**: OPTIONAL.
 JSON array containing a list of client authentication methods supported by this introspection endpoint.
-The valid client authentication method values are those registered in the IANA "OAuth Token Endpoint Authentication Methods" registry {{IANA.OAuth.Parameters}} or those registered in the IANA "OAuth Access Token Types" registry {{IANA.OAuth.Parameters}}.
+The valid client authentication method values are those registered in the IANA "OAuth Token Endpoint Authentication Methods" registry {{IANA.oauth-parameters}} or those registered in the IANA "OAuth Access Token Types" registry {{IANA.oauth-parameters}}.
 (These values are and will remain distinct, due to Section 7.2.)
 If omitted, the set of supported authentication methods MUST be determined by other means.

 **Change Controller**: IESG